CesarGarech/Biocontrol_modeling_project/README.md

 > Concise one-line description of the project.

 ## 📖 Overview
-This repository contains the source code for [Project Name], developed by [Researcher Name(s)] at the Laboratory of Software Development for Process Control and Optimization (LADES) - COPPE/UFRJ, in association with [Institution Name].
+This repository contains the source code for Biocontrol_modeling_project, developed by César Augusto García Echeverry at the Laboratory of Software Development for Process Control and Optimization (LADES) - COPPE/UFRJ.

-The purpose of this project is to [briefly describe the goal, e.g., model optimization, control algorithms, machine learning applications, etc.].
-This repository serves as a resource for research, development, and collaboration within the field of [specific research area, e.g., process control, predictive modeling, automation]
+The purpose of this project is to assist in teaching classical and advanced modeling and control in the fields of bioprocessing and biotechnology.
+It presents simple and advanced tools using robust programming methods..
+This repository serves as a resource for research, development, and collaboration within the field of bioprocess and biotechnology.

 ## 🚀 Features
 - [Feature 1]